Report of the Supervisory Board of KION GROUP AG

 Last year, the Supervisory Board continued to fulfill the tasks and responsibilities imposed on it by the law, the Company’s articles of association, and the German Corporate Governance Code with dedication and diligence.

-Updating of the Executive Board remuneration system
+Approval of the Executive Board remuneration system

 Other corporate governance matters handled by the Supervisory Board